 My blog is brand new, if you can’t tell.
 Like only-four-not-so-great-blog-posts (as of writing this post) new.
 But we all gotta start somewhere, right?
 Right.
-So as I think about the direction my blog is going to take and how I am going to organize it, I wanted to share with y’all the process I plan on taking.
+So as I think about the direction my blog is going to take and how I am going to organize it, I wanted to share with y’all my blog process.
 If you don’t already have a blog or a process in place, I dare you to join me and let’s get our blogs up and running and organized together!
 Us entrepreneurs gotta stick together! 😉 If you do, please share a comment with your process and help us newbies out!

 My Blog Process for New Bloggers

 First, I started by creating a list of content ideas.
-I sat down and brainstormed things I could write about.
-Then I browsed Pinterest for other ideas, and wrote everything down on a Trello board.
-You can also download my content ideas worksheet below if that’s more your style.
+I sat down and brainstormed things I could write about, then I browsed Pinterest for other ideas, and wrote everything down on a Trello board.
+You can also download my content ideas worksheet below to use if that’s more your style.
 I love using Trello to keep track of all of my ideas in one place and to keep them organized.
 I can tag them, label them, move them around in different lists, add comments/checklists, etc. It’s great.
 Check it out if you haven’t yet!

 Next, I thought about my posting schedule.
 I do know that having a consistent posting schedule is very important when blogging.
-That way you don’t ever leave your followers hanging (Wait, do I even have any followers yet?) and they know what to expect from you and your blog.
+That way you don’t ever leave your followers hanging, (Wait, do I even have any followers yet?) and they know what to expect from you and your blog.
 Whether you choose to post every day, 3 times a week, once a week, or once a month is up to you.
 Figure out what is going to be doable for you and what you can do consistently.
 Don’t over do it.
 You can always work up to more.
 My goal is to post once a week right now.
-I may start at once every-other-week at first until I get better at it, but I should be able to do once a week consistently once I get my processes in place.
+I should be able to do once a week consistently once I get my processes in place.

 Now that my posting schedule is figured out, I am going to start plugging my content ideas into a content calendar.
 This way I know what I will be blogging about when.
 This doesn’t have to be perfect.
 I will allow myself to make changes if necessary if things come up, but this will help me to be prepared with a schedule so I am not having to worry about it.
 I do want to make sure to look at upcoming holidays and events so that if there is something coming up that I want to be sure to include in a blog post I can be prepared for that.
 Also, if I know I will need to take some time off or schedule ahead because of a holiday or event, I can be prepared for that, too.